 As you can see, you have plenty of options.
 But I understand the need to plan ahead, especially if you have certain dietary preferences or restrictions.
 So, here’s how to find out what kind of beverages (besides beer) each Oktoberfest beer tent serves.

 Each of the Oktoberfest beer tents (big and small) puts their menu online ahead of time.
-Some still have their 2022 menus you can check out.
-Most will wait to post their 2023 food and drink menus in August or September, so you still have a little bit of advance notice.
+Some still have their 2023 menus up you can check out.
+Most will wait to post their 2024 food and drink menus until August or September, so you still have a little bit of advance notice.

-Sometimes they put up an English menu, sometimes only German, but really it’s not hard to figure out.
+Sometimes they put up an English menu, sometimes only German, but they aren’t hard to figure out.

 Oktoberfest beer tent drink menus